AsafTzabari/Money-Tracker/README.md

    Before starting the application, you can optionally pre-populate your MongoDB database with 10 sample transactions.
-   To do this open your web browser and navigate to http://localhost:27000/insert_many/ and that it, the database now has 10 sample transactions !
+   To do this open your web browser and navigate to http://localhost:27000/insert_many/ and that's it, the database now has 10 sample transactions !
 4. **Open Money Tracker in your Browser:**

   Once the application is running, open your web browser and navigate to http://localhost:3000